- How much sleep does your child need?

 Are these tips enough to cure insomnia?
 Most likely not.
 But, these are great first steps to improve the sleep hygiene of the entire family.
 Most importantly, I think we need to examine our family’s relationship with sleep and consider if we are truly giving it the priority that it deserves.

 Sometimes it can seem daunting as a parent to manage your sleep as well as the sleep of the rest of the family, because one thing you ultimately can’t do is MAKE anyone sleep.
 It can seem difficult to figure out how to get a child to sleep as much as the pediatric experts recommend – and it’s, even more challenging with toddlers and infants.
-If you find you are struggling in these areas, here’s more tips that you can download here.

 Think on this: There is no single activity that can have a more drastic and immediate effect on the wellness and mental vitality of a person then a good night’s sleep.
 And you can provide that for your student.